 In the movie, Nathan used mandarin to speak to his fellow Chinese friends.
 I have to say that I am very impressed with Asa Butterfield’s Mandarin.
 He was able to speak mandarin with a really good natural accent in the movie!

 Disclosure: We received the sample for the purposes of writing this review however all thoughts and opinions remain our own.
-Contains Amazon affiliate link.
-Image used with permission.
+We have included an Amazon affiliate link to the product.
+If you click on this and buy, we may earn a small commission but at no additional cost to you.